 Data integrity is the assurance that information can only be accessed or modified by those authorized to access the system.
 Measures taken to ensure integrity include controlling the physical environment of networked terminals and servers, restricting access to data, and maintaining rigorous authentication practices.
-Data integrity can also be threatened by environmental hazards, such as heat, dust, and electrical surges.
+Data integrity can also be threatened by environmental hazards, such as heat, dust and electrical surges.

-- Change Management - Risks in this area may be generally considered to be part of Infrastructure Risk, but they significantly influence application systems.
+- Change Management: Risks in this area may be generally considered to be part of infrastructure risk, but they significantly influence application systems.
 These risks are associated with inadequate change management and processes that include user involvement and training, as well as the processes by which changes to any aspect of an application system are both communicated and implemented.

-- Data - Risks in this area are generally considered to be part of Infrastructure risks, but they significantly affect application systems.
+- Data: Risks in this area are generally considered to be part of infrastructure risks, but they significantly affect application systems.
 These risks are associated with inadequate data management controls, including both the security/integrity of processed data and the effective management of databases and data structures.

-Data integrity can be lost because of programming errors (e.g., good data is processed by incorrect programs), processing errors (e.g., transactions are processed more than once against the same master file), or management/process errors (e.g., poor management of the systems maintenance process).
+Data integrity can be lost because of programming errors (e.g., good data is processed by incorrect programs), processing errors (e.g., transactions are processed more than once against the same master file) or management/process errors (e.g., poor management of the systems maintenance process).

 BUSINESS RISKS RELATED TO DATA INTEGRITY

 Failure to manage data integrity risk can have the following impact:

 - The authorization, completeness and accuracy of transactions may be incorrect as they are entered, processed, summarized and reported.

 - Management controls concerning the integrity of processed data or databases may be inadequate, which ultimately impacts customer transactions.